holyatom/batman/README.md

 And don't forget to try out different reporters:

-  `mocha test/suite/* --reporter nyan`
+  `env NODE_ENV=test mocha test/api/tests/* --reporter nyan`

 ## Writing tests
-Tests are located in the `test/suite` folder.
+API tests are located in the `test/api/tests` folder.
 To add a new test to the suite create a new js file and write your stuff.

 If you never used mocha or chai before, here are the docs for those: [mocha docs](http://visionmedia.github.io/mocha/), [chai bdd](http://chaijs.com/api/bdd/).